-Machaby crag features varied pitches and bolted routes
+1. Machaby Crag: Features varied pitches and bolted routes

 I can recommend a few places to check out, but for sure, head near the village of Arnad.
 Here, you’ll find the Corma di Machaby crag for 6-10 pitch, bolted routes.
 Located in the Cubo di Arnard, Machaby might not have the hardest routes in the valley, but if you’re looking for 5s, 6s, and a few 7s, you’ll find them here.
 Plus, there’s a good restaurant called Osteria L’Arcaden near the base of the routes, too!

 Nearby, I’m psyched to check out Paretone, another towering slab in the Machaby and village of Arnad zones.
-The up to 12-pitch routes in the 5b-6c range, or 5.9-5.11+ in French grades, make it a paradise for mere mortals like me.
+The up to 12-pitch routes in the 5b-6c range (in French grades), or 5.9-5.11+ (YDS), make it a paradise for mere mortals like me.
 If you’re looking for harder pitches than that, this might not be the spot for you.
 You can also try out Gruviera, which can be seen from the road and has shorter routes ideal for beginners on nice rock in the 5 and 6 range.

-Pilastro Lomasti is perfect for seeing the sights
+2. Pilastro Lomasti: Perfect for seeing the sights

 Two Italian friends and I climbed a nearby formation, Pilastro Lomasti, years ago.
 You’ll find a dozen pitches on bolts ranging from 6a to 6c, or 7a to 7c.
 We were high above the river with the famous autostrada highway network below.
 What a day!

-Mellow routes at Placche di Oriana near an idyllic alpine village
+3. Placche di Oriana: Mellow routes near an idyllic alpine village